 Customs simplifications - such as a simplified customs declaration, centralized clearance, entry in the declarant's records or self-assessment - are recognized by EU law and, thus, may significantly decrease the administrative burden of economic operators.
 Such simplifications are subject to the customs authorities' authorization.
-Economic operators that meet certain criteria may also be eligible to grant the status of authorized economic operator (AEO, in Slovak: SHS).
+Economic operators that meet certain criteria may also be eligible to grant the status of authorized economic operator (AEO; in Slovak: SHS).
 Such status may be granted either for simplification purposes (AEOc) or for safety and security purposes (AEOs).
 An economic operator may hold the status for both AEOc and AEOs (AEOf).

 When importing goods into the Slovak Republic, the customs-related provisions apply equally to the VAT incurred by such import.
-Import VAT of 20%, or 10% in cases of certain goods (please see Section 3.7.3 above), applies to imported goods.
+Import VAT (please see Section 3.7.3 above) applies to imported goods.
 Import VAT is deductible under the same conditions applicable to the deduction of VAT on supplies rendered in the Slovak Republic.